Multidimensional constructs and moderated linear and nonlinear factor analysis: Estimation Identification

+A complicated aspect of exploring the impact of moderating variables on latent correlations is how to determine if the impact is ``large enough'' to be meaningful for discussion or not.
+This is especially important in the partial correlation-Cholesky factorization approach where the direct "impact" in terms of the size of the coefficient is not directly obvious, especially for correlations later down the chain.

-\subsection{Estimation \& Identification}
+\section{Estimation \& Identification}

-Estimating moderated nonlinear factor analyses is an active area of methodological research \citep{Brandt2023-zx, Brandt2025-aa, Chen2024-ko, Gottfredson-2019, Bauer2020-dw, Kolbe2024-tm}.
+Estimating moderated nonlinear factor analyses is an active area of methodological research \citep{Brandt2025-aa, Chen2024-ko, Gottfredson-2019, Bauer2020-dw, Kolbe2024-tm}.
 A common theme across these studies involved the use of regularization to help identify the model given the complexity of the likelihood.
-An approach with promise involves using Bayesian methods to approximate the posterior distribution and regularizing priors such as spike-and-slab priors for the DIF parameters \citep{Brandt2023-zx, Brandt2025-aa, Chen2024-ko}.
+An approach with promise involves using Bayesian methods to approximate the posterior distribution and regularizing priors such as spike-and-slab priors for the DIF parameters \citep{Brandt2025-aa, Chen2024-ko}.
 The R package \citep{Belzak2023-kv} implements Bayesian moderated nonlinear factor analyses for models with up to two latent factors relying on regularizing priors for DIF parameters \citep{Belzak2023-kv} regDIF uses the general Bayesian MCMC package Just Another Gibbs Sampler (JAGS) to sample the marginal posterior distributions.
-JAGS is incredible powerful and flexible, but can be painfully slow for models with large numbers of parameters.
-To help overcome this limitation, we implemented the multidimensional moderated nonlinear factor analysis in Stan (REF), which is theoretically more efficient and can more easily explore the complex posterior distributions.
-After getting a working version of the full multidimensional MNLFA model in Stan, we ran into the same problem as with JAGS: it was painfully slow, still taking days to estimate the model with reasonable sample sizes.
+JAGS is incredibly powerful and flexible, but can be painfully slow for models with large numbers of parameters.
+To help overcome this limitation, I implemented the multidimensional moderated nonlinear factor analysis in Stan \citep{Carpenter2017}, which is theoretically more efficient and can more easily explore the complex posterior distributions.
+I implemented the multidimensional MNLFA model in Stan (described next) and discuss issues encountered and remedies.